Louis-Petingi/Partition-Algorithm-2/README.md

     When the program is run, the user enters first the number of vertices (in this case 7) and the Motif id (in this case PKB236)
+    The output of the program is written into the file outfile.open("C:/Users/lpetn_000/desktop/RnaDv/PKB236_out.txt");